Vision and Mission of the Digital Bible Library

 Why do ministries and organizations need a library card?

-The Digital Bible Library® Partnership Credentials Committee (PCC) reviews formal applications for access to DBL to ensure that each each participating organization is likely to work with IP contributors in a way which is compatible with the vision and mission of DBL and its partners.
+The Digital Bible Library® Partnership Credentials Committee (PCC) reviews formal applications for access to DBL to ensure that each participating organization is likely to work with Intellectual Property (IP) contributors in a way which is compatible with the vision and mission of DBL and its partners.

 What criteria do you use to determine which organizations can obtain a card?